skoolkid/skoolkit/sphinx/source/commands.rst

   is written after playback has completed.

   Options:
+    --flags FLAGS    Set playback flags.
+Do '--flags help' for more information.
     --force          Force playback when unsupported hardware is detected.
     --fps FPS        Run at this many frames per second (default: 50).
 0 means maximum speed.